SolaceLabs/solace-pretty-dump/README.md

     • Or if first arg parses as integer, select as indent, rest default options
  - Additional non-ordered args: --count, --filter, --selector, --trim
  - Environment variables for decoding charset and colour mode

+prettydump -hm for more help on indent, count, Seletors, Filters, charsets, and colour mode
 ```

-## Subscribing options - the 5th argument
+## Subscribing options: the 5th argument

 ### Direct Subscription(s)